HiroProt/facebooker-curl/README.txt

 == REQUIREMENTS:

-None
+* libcurl
+* curb gem

 == INSTALL:

- * Non Rails

-The best way is:

-  gem install facebooker

-If, for some reason, you can't/won't use RubyGems, you can do:

-  (sudo) ruby setup.rb

   * Rails

-Facebooker can be installed as a Rails plugin by:
+Facebooker-curl can be installed as a Rails plugin by:

-  script/plugin install git://github.com/mmangino/facebooker.git
+  script/plugin install git@github.com:HiroProt/facebooker-curl.git

-If you don't have git, the plugin can be downloaded from http://github.com/mmangino/facebooker/tarball/master

 Once the plugin is installed, you will need to configure your Facebook app in config/facebooker.yml.